magicmark/dumb-deploy/README.md

-# dumb-deploy: Application deployment for side projects.
+# dumb-deploy: Simple application deployment for side projects

-This is a stupid script I use to deploy applications to a production web server for my side projects.
+This is a stupid script I use to deploy applications to a production web server for my side projects with minimal hassle/setup - on a budget!

 ## Install